This Common Chart Pattern Offers a Clear Trade Setup

 Another example is shown in the chart below of Moody’s Corporation (NYSE: MCO).
 In this case, the triangle in the center of the chart was formed with one flat trendline instead of two sloping lines.

 The potential reward in this scenario is 17%, while risk is limited to about 5%.
-Many traders like to see a setup where the potential reward is more than three times greater than the trade’s risk.
+Many traders like to see a setup where the potential reward is more than three times greater than the risk.

-Why It Matters To Traders
+Why Triangles Matter To Traders